 Wherever possible, practitioners should seek consent and be open and honest with the child and family from the outset as to why, what, how and with who, their information will be shared.
 Practitioners should seek consent where an individual may not expect their information to be passed on.
 Consent to share must be explicit and freely given.

-If you are a practitioner seeking advice ahead of making a referral you can contact a social worker on tel: 01629 535353.
+If you're a practitioner seeking advice ahead of making a referral you can contact a social worker, tel: 01629 535353.